 We make some money when you purchase a product from a link on our website.
 If you found the content helpful, please use the link to get to the chosen provider of your choice.
 It doesn't cost you a thing and it helps us put out great content.
 The money involved does not effect the ratings of any given product or service, we just link to an affiliate if there is one available after we write the article.

 Every month, the team at Scribd makes a recommended list of books curated by the experts behind the app.
-This gives a fresh selection of top books for subscribers to choose from, but as usual the rest of the collection is always available.
+This gives a fresh selection of top books for subscribers to choose from.

 Scribd began as a publishing platform in 2007 when it began with the aim to allow anyone, anywhere, to share their ideas with the world online.
 Six years later in 2013, Scribd created their first subscription service to allow readers monthly access to all their books at one simple flat rate.
 Then they began incorporating audio books, sheet music, magazines, and newspaper articles, adding to their collection of offerings and increasing their range.